 Setting intentions can feel kinder to yourself.

-It’s 2022.
-We’ve all entered into a new year on the tails of 2021, an ongoing pandemic, and the expectations of New Year’s resolutions.
+We’ve all entered into a new year, bringing with us baggage from the past year, an ongoing pandemic, and the expectations of New Year’s resolutions.

 New year, new me.